ompamo/plandry/README.md

 # plandry
-Bot and C2C for learning pruporses
+Agent and C2C for learning pruporses